The second part of the ‘why not’ series focuses on working on a tulpa’s mind form.

 Picking tulpa’s form, looks, and gender is considered one of the first steps in development.
 Making progress with visual sensory feedback, through mental visualisation or hallucinations is deemed one of the most advanced skills of tulpamancy and one of the most desired.

-Form is the appearance of a system member inside the wonderland.
+The form is the appearance of a system member inside the wonderland.
 Can be literally anything, even absent (formless).
 While the form is often considered a crucial part of personality development, the census results of 2015 show that the influence on the personality is none to average.

 Why to focus on form?